Laura Nyro: Influence

 The Alvin Ailey American Dance Theater and the National Ballet of Canada have also included her music in their performances; notably, "Been On A Train" from Christmas and the Beads of Sweat, in which a woman describes watching her lover die from a drug overdose, comprises the second movement of Ailey's 1971 solo for Judith Jamison, Cry.
 Alvin Ailey choreographed Quintet in 1968 with 5 female members of his troupe dancing to several of Laura's songs from the first two albums.

 On October 2, 2007, three-time Tony nominee Judy Kuhn released her new album Serious Playground: The Songs of Laura Nyro.
 The album, which debuted as a concert to a sold-out house at Lincoln Center's American Songbook Series in January 2007, includes several of Nyro's biggest hits ("Stoned Soul Picnic", "Stoney End") as well as some of her lesser known gems.

 In 1992, English shoegaze/Britpop band Lush released a song about Laura Nyro ("Laura") on their first full-length album Spooky.
 Several of the band's songs (specifically those written by Emma Anderson) have echoed Nyro's music in their titles – "When I Die", "Single Girl".
 More recently, in 2012, Anderson has referred to Laura Nyro as "wondrous" on her Twitter account.

 On her 2006 album Build a Bridge, the operatic/Broadway soprano Audra McDonald included covers of Nyro's songs "To a Child" and "Tom Cat Goodbye".

 The musical theater composer Stephen Schwartz credits Nyro as a major influence on his work.

 Alice Cooper has mentioned on his syndicated radio show that Laura Nyro is one of his favorite songwriters.

 Jenny Lewis of Rilo Kiley, when promoting her 2006 solo album Rabbit Fur Coat repeatedly cited Nyro's 1971 album Gonna Take a Miracle as a big influence on her music.
 Lewis performed the first track on that album "I Met Him on a Sunday" on the Rabbit Fur Coat tour.

 In the 2004 drama film A Home at the End of the World can be heard Nyro's recordings of "Désiree" and "It's Gonna Take a Miracle", both songs from the album Gonna Take a Miracle.

 Paul Shaffer, bandleader for the CBS Orchestra and sidekick on the Late Show with David Letterman, stated that his desert island album would be Eli and the Thirteenth Confession.

 Paul Stanley of Kiss has mentioned on several occasions that he is a big admirer of Nyro's music.

 Exene Cervenka of the punk rock band X listed Nyro as one of her favorite songwriters.

+TV Girl dedicated the song "Laura" to Nyro.
+They also namecheck her in the 2016 song "Taking What's Not Yours" ("And how about my Laura Nyro record / She probably threw away when she moved").